mHadi1091/my-notes-practice-/infoandtech.md

 Certainly!
 Here's a comparison of Commercial Off-The-Shelf (COTS) solutions versus custom-built solutions, along with their pros and cons:

 **Commercial Off-The-Shelf (COTS) Solutions:**
-## defination: COTS stands for "Commercial Off-The-Shelf."
+## COTS stands for "Commercial Off-The-Shelf."
 It refers to software or hardware products that are ready-made and available for purchase from third-party vendors, rather than being developed in-house.
 These products are designed to be used as-is or with minimal customization to fulfill common business or organizational needs.

 Pros:
 1. **Cost-Effective**: Generally, COTS solutions are cheaper upfront because the development costs are spread across multiple users.